Automattic/vip-governance-plugin/README.md

 - Currently, this plugin does not support disabling child blocks nested inside a parent.
 The plugin will prevent you from inserting additional blocks, but existing blocks in existing content will not be removed or restricted.

-- Support for `duotone` has not been implemented yet.
-If you do add the `duotone` property to a `core/image` block, it will show up in the palette but upon selection nothing will happen.
-You'll need to select the color picker, change to a different colour and back again to the correct value to get it to appear correctly.
+- Support for `duotone` and `typography` has not been implemented yet.

 ### Sample Rules